jhajek/Linux-text-book-part-1/Chapter-10/chapter-10.md

 ?>
 ```

 Locate the file in /var/www/html.
-Open a web-browser on the local Ubuntu system and navigate to ```http://localhost/info.php``` what is the PHP version listed?
+Open a web-browser in the virtual machine and navigate to ```http://localhost/info.php``` what is the PHP version listed?

 #### Footnotes